 You can use vCenter Single Sign-On with Windows Session Authentication (SSPI).
-You must join the Platform Services Controller to an Active Directory domain before you can use SSPI.
+You must join the vCenter Server to an Active Directory domain before you can use SSPI.

-- Join the Platform Services Controller appliance or the Windows machine on which Platform Services Controller is running to an Active Directory domain.
-See Add a Platform Services Controller Appliance to an Active Directory Domain.
+- Join the vCenter Server to an Active Directory domain.
+See Add a vCenter Server to an Active Directory Domain.

 - Verify that the domain is set up properly.
-See VMware Knowledge Base article 2064250.
+See the VMware knowledge base article at http://kb.vmware.com/kb/2064250.

-- If you are using vSphere 6.5 and later, verify that the Enhanced Authentication Plug-In is installed.
-See vSphere Installation and Setup.
+- Verify that the Enhanced Authentication Plug-In is installed.
+See vCenter Server Installation and Setup.

-- Navigate to the vSphere Web Client login page.
+- Navigate to the vSphere Client login page.